quietui/quiet/docs/docs/index.md

 You might be curious to learn that Quiet's components aren't built with React, Vue, or any other framework.
 They're custom HTML elements, or [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components), which means you can use them in regular HTML pages as well as your favorite framework.

 The Web platform has evolved a lot over the last few years!
 Every modern browser has the APIs necessary to create interoperable components that work everywhere.
-As a result, it makes little sense to continue building UI components in a specific framework — that creates lock-in.
+As a result, it makes little sense to continue building UI components in a specific framework — that promotes lock-in.

-[Many of the world's largest companies](https://arewebcomponentsathingyet.com/) are using Web Components in production applications.
+[Many of the world's largest companies](https://arewebcomponentsathingyet.com/) have been using Web Components in production applications for years.

 With Quiet, you no longer need to learn a new UI library when you switch frameworks.
-Quiet is built on top of stable platform APIs, so it will continue to work for many, many years to come.
+And since it's built on top of stable platform APIs, it will continue to work for many, many years to come.

-==There are two ways to install Quiet.== Autoloading is the fastest way to get started — just copy and paste.
+**There are two ways to install Quiet.** Autoloading is the fastest way to get started — just copy and paste.
 However, you can also import components manually from the CDN or npm.

+---

 ## Autoloading <quiet-badge variant="constructive" data-no-outline data-no-anchor>Recommended</quiet-badge>